Vidmaster/cybr8950-quantum/README.md

 ## CYBR4580/8950 Project Milestone 1: Requirements analysis and planning (Project Proposal Stage)

+### Client thoughts
+Broken of RSA, we want to secure the communication.
+NC3 system, two property – can’t inject system, can’t tamper – quantum teleportation.
+How can we assure the message is not tampered with?
+Is there a way to verify the message is correct or not?

 ### Temporary orientation
 * What does quantum internet or quantum networking look like?
 * How can quantum networking be used to improve communications throughput for (classical/quantum) applications?